morehumaninternet/roar-server/SETUP.md

 DB_NAME=roar_dev
 ```

-Do the same for `.env.test`.
-Calls to clearbit should always be stubbed out on test environments.
+Do the same for the test environment by copying  `.example.env` to `.env.test` and overwriting the environment variables to connect to the database

 ```
 DB_HOST=localhost